hosua/cs-356/final/question.md

 ___
 11Q:Select the main application-layer protocol and corresponding underlying transport protocol for several popular applications:\
-A: Electronic mail: X,X
+A: Electronic mail: SMTP,TCP
-Remote terminal access: X,X
+Remote terminal access: Telnet,TCP
-Streaming multimedia: X,X
+Streaming multimedia: DASH,TCP
-Web browser: X,X
+Web browser: HTTP,TCP
 ___
 12Q:Based on the provided graph following TCP Reno, enter the transmission round(s) within which the connection experiences a time-out event in ascending order.
 Separate each round number with a ',' without space.
 No comma should follow the last entry.
 If no transmission round applies, enter '0'.
 Initial ssthresh = 8.\
 ![Alt text](12.png "question")\